Almost sure convergence of stochastic Hamiltonian descent methods: Related works

 \subsection{Hamiltonian dynamics}

 Hamiltonian dynamics, in its energy conserving form, has been well-explored in the Markov chain Monte Carlo field, compare \cite{leimkuhler_2015}.
-In \citet{livingstone_2017}, various kinetic energy functions $\varphi$ are considered for equation \eqref{eq:nearly_Hamiltonian_system} without the dissipation term $\nabla_{\dot{q}} \mathcal{R}(\dot{q})$.
+In \citet{livingstone_2017}, various kinetic energy functions $\varphi$ are considered for equation (\ref{eq:nearly_Hamiltonian_system}) without the dissipation term $\nabla_{\dot{q}} \mathcal{R}(\dot{q})$.

-The algorithm \eqref{eq:stochastic_Hamiltonian_descent} was studied in the context of stochastic differential equations and Langevin dynamics in \citet{stoltz_trstanova_2018}, where the noise is assumed to be Gaussian.
+The algorithm (\ref{eq:stochastic_Hamiltonian_descent}) was studied in the context of stochastic differential equations and Langevin dynamics in \citet{stoltz_trstanova_2018}, where the noise is assumed to be Gaussian.
 In general, this is however a restrictive assumption in the stochastic optimization setting.

-The specific update \eqref{eq:normalized_sgd_with_momentum} bears resemblance to deterministic time integration- and optimization schemes studied in \citet{franca_et_al_2020}, that arise as discretizations of the system
+The specific update (\ref{eq:normalized_sgd_with_momentum}) bears resemblance to deterministic time integration- and optimization schemes studied in \citet{franca_et_al_2020}, that arise as discretizations of the system

 where the dissipation term $\gamma p$ emanates from \emph{Bateman's Lagrangian} $L(q,\dot{q}) = e^{\gamma t}(\varphi^*(\dot{q}) - F(q))$, see \citet{bateman_1931}.
 A similar point of view is also taken in \cite{Franca2020O}, but where so-called Bregman dynamics is employed.
-Similar to \eqref{eq:Hamiltonian_decreasing_along_paths}, one can show that a Hamiltonian on the form \eqref{eq:separable_Hamiltonian}, with a convex kinetic energy function $\varphi$ is decreasing along the paths of \eqref{eq:bateman_Hamiltonian_system}.
 In the (deterministic) optimization setting this was studied in \citet{maddison_et_al_2018}, where strictly convex kinetic energy functions $\varphi$ are considered.
 A stochastic gradient version is analysed in \citet{Harshvardhan} for strongly convex objective functions $F$.

 However, the stochastic optimization algorithm has not been studied for non-convex problems, and an analysis for merely convex (and not strictly convex) kinetic energy functions is lacking.